Recursive Descent

 ..KEY

-Return all values of the given KEY, recursively.
+Return an array of all values of the given `KEY`, recursively.

 ..[INDEX]

-Return the element at INDEX for every array found, recursively.
+Returns an array of the element at `INDEX` for every array found, recursively.

 ..*